The MSL in Taxation is a part-time online program, and study may commence in either Spring 2017 (mid-January) or Fall 2017 (late August).

-Applying to the M.S.L. program involves the completion of the online application form and submission of required materials by a specific deadline.
+Applying to the MSL program involves the completion of the online application form and submission of required materials by a specific deadline.
 Some of the materials can only be submitted via electronic attachment to the application form, while others must be mailed.
-For these reasons, it is important that all applicants review the Admissions Information and Instructions for the M.S.L. in Taxation carefully to ensure that they comply with all application procedures and submit all required materials in a timely manner.
+For these reasons, it is important that all applicants review this document carefully to ensure that they are aware of all policies, comply with all application procedures, and submit all required materials in a timely manner.

-We suggest you print a copy of your online application for your records, and keep a file of all documents you submit with your application.
-We cannot return or give you copies of any part of your application, transcripts, translations, letters of recommendation, or supporting materials.
+We suggest applicants print a copy of their online application for their records, and keep a file of all documents submitted with their application.
+We cannot return or give copies of any part of an application, transcripts, translations, letters of recommendation, or supporting materials.

 Application Form and Fee